Primary Tricompartmental Knee Replacement: Advanced Surgical Technique

 Regardless of the rotational alignment method, the sizing of the femoral component dictates the flexion space.

 * Posterior Referencing: Instruments measure from the posterior condyles.
 This method accurately recreates the original posterior condylar offset, optimizing the flexion gap.
-However, if the femur is between sizes, sizing up can overstuff the patellofemoral joint, while sizing down risks notching the anterior femoral cortex.
+However, if the femur is between sizes, sizing up can overstuff the patellofemoral joint, while sizing down risks notching the anterior femoral cortex, creating a stress riser for periprosthetic fracture.

 * Anterior Referencing: Instruments measure from the anterior cortex.
 This method reliably places the anterior flange flush against the bone, virtually eliminating the risk of anterior notching.
 However, sizing down may increase the flexion gap (leading to instability), while sizing up may tighten the flexion gap.